Seungwon (Kris) Seo

 Training & Qualifications

 Kris Seo holds a Master’s of Physical Therapy from the University of Manitoba’s faculty of Medical Rehabilitation.
-He also holds a Bachelor of Kinesiology, with a minor in psychology.
+He has completed post-graduate training in relieving TMJ (jaw) pain and dysfunction.

 Kris' Approach